trevorsandy/lpub3d/tools/docs/README.txt

 -Fix: Update ldglite hard-coded default directory setting (r505)
 -Fix: Remove hard coded reference to LPub3DViewer-Library folder - this was added in 1.3.0 unofficial archive refresh functionality (r506)
 -Enhancements (r507)
--Fix: Add pliSubstituteParts.lst to media build - sorry, I forgot to include in the NSIS build script:-( (r)
+-Fix: Add pliSubstituteParts.lst to media build - sorry, I forgot to include in the NSIS build script:-( (r??)
+NOTE - Not sure the build script is updated for development builds

 LPub3D 1.3.0.504.2